apify/apify-docs-v2/sources/academy/api_scraping/graphql_scraping/modifying_variables.md

 # [](#modifying-variables) Modifying variables

+**Learn how to modify the variables of a JSON format GraphQL query to use the API without needing to write any GraphQL language or create custom queries.**

+---

 In the introduction of this course, we searched for the term **test** on the [Cheddar](https://cheddar.com) website and discovered a request to their GraphQL API.
 The payload looked like this:

 ```json